ZenulAbidin/Kangaroo1/README.md

  -t nbThread: Secify number of thread
- -dpcount countfile: Specify file to save running DP count stats into (server only) -dpi countInverval: Periodic interval (in seconds) for saving DP count stats (server only) -w workfile: Specify file to save work into (current processed key only) -i workfile: Specify file to load work from (current processed key only) -wi workInterval: Periodic interval (in seconds) for saving work
+ -dpcount countfile: Specify file to save running DP count stats into (server only) -dpi countInverval: Periodic interval (in seconds) for saving DP count stats (server only) -wname workerName: Specify worker name, up to 32 alphanumeric or underscore characters max, (client only) -w workfile: Specify file to save work into (current processed key only) -i workfile: Specify file to load work from (current processed key only) -wi workInterval: Periodic interval (in seconds) for saving work